Contraceptive diaphragm or cap

 Who can use a diaphragm or cap?

-- have an unusually shaped or positioned cervix (entrance to the womb), or if you can't reach your cervix
+- have an unusually shaped or positioned cervix (entrance to the womb), or if you cannot reach your cervix

-- have weakened vaginal muscles (possibly as a result of giving birth) that can't hold a diaphragm in place
+- have vaginal muscles that cannot hold a diaphragm in place (possibly as a result of giving birth)

 - have a sensitivity or an allergy to latex or the chemicals in spermicide